Address to the York Region District School Board Standing Committee

 [please check against delivery]

-Thank you for creating an opportunity for us to address you this evening.
+Thank you for creating this opportunity for us to address all of you this evening.

 I am joined by Rev. Arnold Neufeldt-Fast, ordained clergy with the Mennonite Church Canada, a resident of Stouffville, and Associate Dean at Tyndale Seminary in Toronto